scottcorgan/bucket-copy/README.md

 ```

-The directory prefix allows you to put then entire set of copied objects into a new root object when they are copied to the new bucket.
+The directory prefix allows you to put the entire set of copied objects into a new root object when they are copied to the new bucket.